rails/rails/guides/source/testing.md

 This will run all test methods from the test case.

-You can also run a particular test method from the test case by providing the `-n` or `--name` flag and the `test method name`.
+You can also run a particular test method from the test case by providing the `-n` or `--name` flag and the test's method name.

 ```bash
 $ bin/rails test test/models/article_test.rb -n test_the_truth